caylemh/beginning-react-book/README.md

 - CSS Class Bindings, Props, adding local State and handling Events.
 ## Chapter 4
 - Working with Components.
+## Chapter 5
+- Conditional rendering.
+Learnt about *props.children*, for inserting cintent into components from the outside.
+Learnt about the logical if '&&' operator and the ternary operator.
 ________________________________________________________________________________________

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).